-1.2.3.a.3 Reconciliation of significant changes to power flow results

-To reconcile changes in power flow results between Assessments, zone planners ran data comparisons to determine if limitations identified in prior Assessments have become more severe, less severe, or have been mitigated.
+1.2.3.a.3 Reconciliation of significant changes to power flow results itions and expansions severe, less severe, or have been mitigated.
 Steps were taken to verify topology and other model changes to ensure that the results are consistent with all of the available information.